soleilbrewer/LinkedListDemo/README.md

 # LinkedListDemo

-Java implementation of a linked list to store and manage student records.
+This Java project implements a basic linked list to store student records (ID and name).

+## Features
+- Insertion of new nodes at the head of the list
+- Traversal and printing of the list
+- Demonstrates understanding of data structures and Java programming

+## How to Run
+1. Compile the program: